 - Have a current Emergency First Aid/CPR certificate (contact us for help with this)

-There are three steps to obtaining a security guard licence in Ontario:
+There are three steps to obtaining a security guard license in Ontario:

 - Take an accredited Ontario security guard basic training course*